MetaMask/metamask-docs/wallet/how-to/sign-data/connect-and-sign.md

 This method enhances dapp user experience, especially on mobile platforms, by allowing users to connect to MetaMask and sign a message in a single interaction, requiring only one switch between the mobile dapp and MetaMask Mobile.
+This is useful for various purposes such as authentication and transaction verification.

 <p align="center">
   <video width="350" controls>